-The carrying amounts of payables approximates their fair value due to the short term nature of the payables.
+The carrying value of payables are assumed to approximate their fair value.

 4 Critical accounting estimates and judgements

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.